-Telomeres are caps that prevent unraveling on the ends of chromosomes, like the stop at the end of a zipper.
+Telomeres are caps that prevent unraveling on the ends of chromosomes.
 Telomeres shorten during each cell replication, eventually depleting, which results in senescence by disabling cell replication.
 Telomere length was one of the earliest hallmarks of aging to be identified, but recent studies paint a conflicting picture.
 Telomerase is an enzyme capable of re-elongating telomeres, but factors that regulate it are complex and differ within cell lines and between individuals.
 Activation of telomerase is a tantalizing prospect in anti- aging, but as a target for intervention it has yielded inconsistent results.

 It isn't even clear that telomerase is a central mediator of aging.
 Consider for example the Baltimore Longitudinal Study of Aging, which prospectively measured changes in telomere length over 13 years in a large number of subjects.
-The study did find that average telomere length shortens with aging, but the direction and scope of change varied considerably in different cell types and even more across individual subjects.
-Another longitudinal study of older adults in Spain similarly found that baseline telomere length failed to predict what is called "frailty phenotype" or mortality.
+The study did find that average telomere length shortens with aging, but the scope of change varied considerably in different cell types and across individual subjects.
+Another study of older adults in Spain similarly found that baseline telomere length failed to predict what is called "frailty phenotype" or mortality.

 Studies on identical twins reveal some interesting insights on the relationship between telomere length and the effects of environmental stressors.
 A unique opportunity to evaluate the effects of long duration space flight on telomere length and other aging biomarkers was provided by the NASA twin study, when astronaut Scott Kelly had a "ground control" twin Mark.
 After a year in the International Space Station, assessments on Scott identified spaceflight-specific changes, including genome instability, DNA methylation alterations in immune and oxidative stress-related genes, and unexpected telomere elongation.
-Average telomere length and global gene expression returned to near preflight levels within 6 months after return to Earth, though increased numbers of short telomeres were observed and expression of some genes was still disrupted.
+Average telomere length and global gene expression returned to near preflight levels within 6 months after returning to Earth, though increased numbers of short telomeres were observed and expression of some genes was still disrupted.
 This paradox remains unexplained.

 Nevertheless, the conceptual simplicity of telomere restoration by activation of telomerase remains compelling.
-And it might not be especially difficult, if unpredictable; traditional Chinese medicines, a regularly dredged source of anti-aging medicaments, has identified at least one telomerase activator in the herb Austragalus.
-There is some clinical evidence to support the claim of telomere lengthening, and it appears to have a favorable toxicity profile.
+And it might not be especially difficult, if unpredictable; traditional Chinese medicines, a regularly dredged source of anti-aging remedies, has identified at least one telomerase activator in the herb Astragalus.
+There is good evidence to support the claim of telomere lengthening, and it appears to have a favorable toxicity profile.
 The active compound is a small molecule called cycloastragenol, patented under the name TA-65.